Posted on Leave a comment

 Vegan & Vegetarian Diet Supplements

 The recommended daily intake of supplements for vegans is for people who already eat a balanced and nutritious diet.
 Plus, as I always say, supplements do not match the bioavailability of good food, and your vegan diet supplements could be full of inflammatory ingredients.
-Eating meat after being vegetarian needs good consideration.
+Eating meat after being a vegetarian needs good consideration.

 Try these vegan recipes: Slow Cooker Indian Vegetable Curry and Carrot & Quinoa Salad.